cakephp/phinx/docs/seeding.rst

         $ php bin/phinx seed:run

-By default Phinx will execute all available seed classes.
+By default Phinx will call the DatabaseSeeder class if it exists, otherwise it will execute all available seed classes.
 If you would like to run a specific class simply pass in the name of it using the `-s` parameter:

 .. code-block:: bash